interior dezine and decorating experts providing free information, downloads, courses, ideas and advice.

 • Bulbous became oval and left plain before disappearing altogether.

-• Chest of drawers developed with geometrically designed applied mouldings.
+• Chest of drawers developed with geometrically designed applied moldings.

 • Families became less wealthy.